Love Yunge from the Desert: Synopsis

 Yun Ge, eventually, bumps into Zhao Ling (Liu FuLing) who is looking for the Divine Dr. Mu or his female disciple, BaiHe, to cure his skin rash, but she doesn't know he is her Brother Ling.
 He tells her his name is Liu ChangFeng.
 She cures him of his skin rash.
 Brother Ling suspects she is Yun Ge, but isn't sure since he was led to believe her name is BaiHe.
 She has heard Brother Ling playing his flute with their song at the home of the Imperial Princess Uyigar, his sister, where she had been asked to cook a banquet, but Meng Jue keeps her from finding out.
 She later realizes, Liu ChangFeng (Liu FuLing) is actually Brother Ling, the man she has been searching for all along.
 By then, she had already fallen for Meng Jue.

 Brother Ling keeps searching for Yun Ge & has even heard her singing their song in the imperial palace.
 He has an Empress, but treats her like a sister.
 He is willing to wait for Yun Ge for the rest of his life, but he doesn't know he has already met her.
 Although he suspects Bai He is Yun Ge, he has no proof.

 Brother Ling finds out the BaiHe he met is actually YunGe from the restaurant owner where she used to work.
 He is ecstatic & immediately rushes to find her.
-YunGe realizes Liu ChangFeng is Brother Ling, but is ashamed to face him as she had fallen for Meng Jue who she no longer loves believing he was only using her to get the plaque representing leadership of a renown gang.
+YunGe realizes Liu ChangFeng is Brother Ling, but is ashamed to face him as she had fallen for Meng Jue who she no longer loves believing he was only using her to get the plaque representing leadership of a well known gang.
 Through several incidents, the lovers are finally reunited.

 Later on, Yun Ge find herself embroiled in the power struggles within the imperial palace between the ministers, imperial princes, Huo Guang, Meng Jue & Liu FuLing.